 This is pretty cut and dry; what do you receive in exchange for your investment?
 Is an engagement shoot included?
 How many wedding photos can you expect?
+Do they offer a video add-on?
 Are any physical products part of the package?
 Although we all seem to live on our phones, do yourself a favor and get a clear idea of how the process of getting prints is carried out, and make sure your potential photographer has a pipeline to trusted and quality printers.
-As a photographer who is a HUGE proponent of printed photographs, you can bet I have some recommendations and ways to make getting prints easy for you.
+As a photographer who is a HUGE proponent of printed photographs, you can bet I have some recommendations and ways to make getting high-quality prints easy for you.

 Consideration No. 4: COST